 Vale Base Metals is at the centre of Ontario's mining comeback story.
-The Board recently hosted CEO Shaun Usmar for a keynote address and fireside chat to discuss the company's restructuring and what it will take for Ontario to reclaim its place as a global mining powerhouse.
+The Board recently hosted CEO Shaun Usmar for a keynote address and fireside chat to discuss the company's transformation and what it will take for Ontario to reclaim its place as a global mining powerhouse.

-"The minerals and metals that enable electrification, digital infrastructure, advanced manufacturing, and defense industries can be found in abundance right here in Ontario," said our President and CEO, Giles Gherson.
-"In the race for critical minerals, that five-year difference is the ballgame.
+Echoing Usmar’s enthusiasm for the future of the sector, our President & CEO Giles Gherson said: The minerals and metals that enable electrification, digital infrastructure, advanced manufacturing, and defense industries can be found in abundance right here in Ontario.
+In the race for critical minerals, that five-year difference is the ballgame.
 Incremental acceleration won't be good enough.
 Today's conversation is ultimately about one question.
 Are we truly moving from ambition to execution?
 And is that movement fast enough to matter?"

 The best mining opportunity in Canada is already in the ground.